mitranim/emerge/readme.md

 ## Description

 Utilities for creating and working with immutable data.
 Plain objects only: no OOP, no classes you must inherit from, no custom methods.
-Use your own data.
+Bring your own data.

 Features efficient deep merging and referential equality.
 Helpful for systems built with immutability in mind.
 Food for thought: